sw1ckham/i-brary/README.md

 1. The columns the cards from Materialize were in, were not centering inside their row.
 * [Solution](https://stackoverflow.com/questions/50671682/center-align-items-in-materializecss-row): Add a flexbox class to the column you need to center.
 Add custom styles to center.

-2. Nav bar links on full screen stopped working mid production.
-* [Solution] - I don't know yet

-3. Cards changed height when card content grew larger than it's height - scroll bar came up but didn't work.
-* [Solution] - I don't know yet

-4. Edit book function, when you edit a book, they book would disappear.
+2. Edit book function, when you edit a book, they book would disappear.
 * [Solution] I needed to add a 'username' field in the form, and in tell the function to pull the 'added by' username from the form and fill that field in the database.
 Once I made those changes, the new edited version had the same username in the 'added_by' field as before and therefore showed up correctly on the 'My Books' page with the correct changes made.

-5. Following from the bug above, I now need to make sure all fields are required, otherwise the book may not show in 'My Books', and the display will not look good.
+3. Following from the bug above, I now need to make sure all fields are required, otherwise the book may not show in 'My Books', and the display will not look good.
 I added 'required' to the end of each input but this did not work.
 *[Solutiion](https://stackoverflow.com/questions/17966390/html5-required-attribute-seems-not-working) - I found a stack overflow post voicing the same bug, the solution was to close the input tags properly />

+4. The height of my cards.
+The height of the card was changing dependant on how much text you wrote in the 'comments' sections.
+This was a problem as design wise, it did not look good all the cards different heights.
+Also the cards overspill into other containers.
+* Solution - Set a max charactor limit on each comments input.
+I found out what height the card was when all the charactors were used and set all cards to be that height.

+#### Client Stories Testing

+* To be able to register quickly without the site taking any unneccesary information.
+- When signing up to the site I am currently only asking for a 'Username' and 'Password' to set up.
+As there is no purchasing from the site, I currently do not need anymore of their personal information.
+* To be able to find new books I haven't read before.
+- On the homepage is a library of all the books users have uploaded and decided to share.
+* To be able to see the Genre and rating of new books so there is enough information for me to decide whether I would enjoy it.
+- Each book is displayed on a card, on this card are tabs displaying more information about the books.
+These fields have been set as 'required', so there will always be
+Genre and Rating information on each book on the site.
+* To be able to navigate around the site with ease.
+- The site's navigation bar is fixed therefore it is very obvious how to navigate from page to page.
+Also there are options to 'Log In' and 'Register' in the footer.
+* To be able to edit or delete my added books with ease.
+- In the 'My Books' view, each book has an 'Edit' or 'Delete' button, when you choose to edit a book, it is required to input your username, this way the book will stay in your 'My Books' view, and replace the old version of the book.
+* To know that I am the only person able to edit my books that I have added.
+- The Edit and Delete buttons only show up in the 'My Books' view, and you can only see 'My Books' when you are logged in.
+The books shows in the 'My Books' view, are only the books you have uploaded whilst being logged in.
+* To know my books will be saved when I log out, so when I revisit the site, my books are still there.

+#### Manual Testing

+#### Bugs Disovered during testing

 ## Deployment